ihr-it-projekt/DayZModsInfo/GlobalConfigs/Readme.md

       "basicNeedsAdmin": 0, // 0 = off 1 = on | is admin in basic needs
       "deathInsurance": 0, // 0 = off 1 = on | is admin in death insurance
       "secondHandMarket": 0, // 0 = off 1 = on | is admin in second hand market
-      "revivePlayer": 1, // 0 = off 1 = on | is admin in revive player
+      "revivePlayer": 0, // 0 = off 1 = on | is admin in revive player
+      "jewelsOfSurvival": 0, // 0 = off 1 = on | is admin in jewels of survival
       "playerId": "Add here Steam Or DayZ ID" // Steam or DayZ ID },
     "7656119813296317725": {